Maypearl, Texas: Geography

-According to the United States Census Bureau, Maypearl has a total area of 2.1 km2, of which 0.05 sqkm, or 2.16%, is water.
+According to the United States Census Bureau, Maypearl has a total area of 2.1 km2, of which 0.05 sqkm, or 2.16%, is covered by water.

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Maypearl has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Maypearl has a humid subtropical climate, Cfa on climate maps.

 Demographics

-As of the 2020 United States census, there were 939 people, 351 households, and 248 families residing in the city.
+As of the 2020 United States census, 939 people, 351 households, and 248 families resided in the city.